 Lucy joined MEFL as a community engagement officer in 2011 and has been part of the PC team since its launch in 2013.

-Lucy has a background of community engagement in the arts and is still an active artist, writer and performer outside of her work as part of the PC team.
+Lucy has a background of community engagement in the arts and is still an active artist, writer and performer.
 She has also worked as a teacher and event manager.
-Contact Lucy here.

 Greg Snelders, Technical Specialist & Project Lead